Direct Connect for production OT data

 Use Direct Connect for consistent latency on historian-to-cloud data pipelines.
 Use VPN for development and low-bandwidth connections.

-VPCs and security groups protect cloud workloads.
+VPCs and security groups help protect cloud workloads.
 Connecting those workloads to on-premises networks requires either a VPN tunnel over the internet or a dedicated private circuit.

 | Feature | Site-to-Site VPN | Direct Connect (AWS) / ExpressRoute (Azure) |